hyperjeff/shuffle/README.md

 brew upgrade shuffle
 ```

+## About
-`shuffle` was written in Swift using AVFoundation, and hence is Mac-only.
+`shuffle` was written purely in Swift using AVFoundation, and hence is Mac-only.